DrCpp/drmock-generator/CONTRIBUTUNG.md

 -->

-# Contributing to `drmock-gen`
+# Contributing to `drmock-generator`

-You are cordially invited to contribute to `drmock-gen` by reporting and fixing bugs, and by proposing and implementing new features.
+You are cordially invited to contribute to `drmock-generator` by reporting and fixing bugs, and by proposing and implementing new features.

 To report bugs or request a feature, raise an issue in this repository.